Self-Care for Nurses Because YOU Make a Difference

 The Urgent Need for Self-Care in Nursing

 The correlation between burnout and retention challenges is undeniable, especially considering such a large fraction of the nurse workforce quit following a demanding and exhausting pandemic.
-As a result, nurses must prioritize their own self-care, but additionally, healthcare leaders and policymakers must take action to protect the physical and mental health of nurses.
+As a result, nurses must prioritize their own self-care, and, equally as important, healthcare leaders and policymakers must take action to protect the physical and mental health of nurses, providing proper support and resources to ensure the opportunity for proper self care for nurses

 Recognizing and Preventing Nurse Burnout